 This month, you’ll get a lesson on the oldest human writing system; a community that inspired some of the most prolific 20th century writers and intellectuals; the lyrical genius behind the top music genre in America; and the emergence of Afrofuturism as a literary bridge that will transport us all to a better world.

 In this issue we’ll:

-Learn about Sumerian and Nsibidi, the most ancient writing systems in the world.
-They were invented by Black Africans and influenced our modern alphabet.
+Learn about Nsibidi, the oldest writing system in the world.
+It was invented by Black Africans and influenced our modern alphabet.